 - Work with copywriting team to produce final design

-- Ensure final graphic design is visually appealing and on brand
+- Ensure final graphic design is appealing and on-brand

-In this brief section, you showcase the details of your company and what makes it stand out from your competition.
+In this brief section, showcase the details of your company culture and what makes it stand out from your competition.
 This information may be interwoven within the entirety of the job description or provided as a separate section.
-At the end, you may choose to list a few bullet points of key items that make your culture unique.
+Ultimately, you may choose to list a few bullet points of key items that make your culture unique.

-When transitioning your job description to a job posting, many companies miss out on potential candidates because they only discuss the job and not the culture.
-In today’s work environment, workers want to join a company where they fit in, have a shared goal, and work with people who are enjoyable.
-If you leave out any mention of your company culture, potential applicants will assume you have a poor work environment and not apply.
+When transitioning your job description to a job posting, many companies miss out on potential candidates because they only discuss the job but not the culture.
+In today’s work environment, workers want to join a company where they fit in, have a shared goal, and work with enjoyable people.
+If you leave out any mention of your company culture, potential applicants may assume you have a poor work environment and not apply.

-Mention the tools and software you use, career advancement opportunities, self-care initiatives, and the work-life balance your company strives to achieve for all workers.
+Mention the tools and software you use, career advancement or training and development opportunities, self-care initiatives, and the work-life balance your company strives to achieve for all workers.
 These are the things potential employees want to know.

-Your graphic designer job description may include information about compensation.
-Even if you don’t include it in your job posting, you should have a budget in mind and include a target point or a range at the top of your job description.
-Note that the average pay rate for a graphic designer is about $19 per hour, per Indeed.
+A graphic designer job description should include compensation information.
+Have a budget in mind and include a target point or a range at the top of your job description.
+Note that the average hourly pay rate for a graphic designer is about $21 per hour, per Indeed; however, the rate depends on location and experience.

-Compliance Tip: If your company is hiring a graphic designer in certain states, you may need to put your target salary range in the public or internal job posting.
+Compliance Tip: If your company hires in certain states, you may be required to put your target salary range in the public or internal job posting.
 Check your state laws.

 You can make a separate section for your benefits, but you can also simply list them as bullet points to save space.
 Include healthcare benefits, retirement options, time off, and other unique ones your company offers.